Updated

 How does it work?

-Instead of using a single ETF (such as VTI) or index fund to invest in US stocks, US Direct Indexing purchases up to 100 or 600 (depending on your account size) of the individual stocks with the largest market capitalizations in the US equity market on a market-weighted basis, along with a completion ETF of smaller companies, to match the behavior of an ETF that seeks to represent the total market of US stocks (VTI).
-This allows us to take advantage of the countless opportunities for tax-loss harvesting presented by the movement of individual stocks, to further improve your investment performance.
+Instead of using a single ETF (such as VTI) or index fund to invest in US stocks, US Direct Indexing purchases up to 100 or 600 (depending on your account size) of the individual stocks with the largest market capitalizations in the US equity market on a market-weighted basis, along with a completion ETF of smaller companies, to follow the behavior of an ETF that seeks to represent the total market of US stocks (VTI).
+This allows us to take advantage of the countless opportunities for tax-loss harvesting presented by the movement of individual stocks, in an attempt to further improve your investment performance.

 What does it cost?

+The annual advisory fee for an Automated Index Investing Account is 0.25%.
 US Direct Indexing and Smart Beta are available at no additional cost.

 Why is US Direct Indexing only available for taxable accounts?

-The primary benefit of US Direct Indexing is the ability to harvest losses on individual stocks that can be used to reduce your tax liability.
+The primary benefit of US Direct Indexing is the ability to harvest losses on individual stocks that can be used to help reduce your tax liability.
 Because IRAs are tax-deferred accounts, you don’t owe taxes on gains and aren’t allowed to apply realized losses to reduce your taxes.
 This means Tax-Loss Harvesting and US Direct Indexing are of no value in IRA accounts.
 The same goes for Smart Beta, which is built on top of our US Direct Indexing service.

 Why can’t I gain the benefits of US Direct Indexing from holding a broad US market ETF?